-One year we’d arranged to go out for a special Valentine’s meal, but M decided to first unblock the kitchen sink!
-He put on safety goggles (‘cos that’s the kind of guy he is!), poured a heavy duty drain cleaner down the plughole and pushed the plunger.
+One year we’d arranged to go out for a special Valentine’s meal, but Mark decided to first unblock the kitchen sink.
+He put on safety goggles (‘cos that’s the kind of guy he is), poured a heavy duty drain cleaner down the plughole and pushed the plunger.
 A second later, the drain cleaner shot out the overflow, through a gap in the side of his safety goggles and straight into his eye!!!

 Decades later, things haven’t improved much.
-A couple of years ago, we decided to celebrate Valentines Day with a take-away from our favourite Thai restaurant.
-We rang through the order using the numbers on the menu (as you do!)
+Last year, we decided to celebrate Valentines Day with a take-away from our favourite Thai restaurant.
+We rang through the order using the numbers on the menu (as you do).
 When the food arrived, we gleefully ripped open the containers…. to discover that the dishes were full of meat 🙁 It turns out that our menu was out of date and the dish numbers had changed!

 I dread to think what might happen this year.
 To be safe, I’m going to lie low!

 These treats remind me of Tiffin and Rocky Road, yet they are neither as they don’t contain butter, syrup, marshmallow or dried fruits.
-They are simply a scrumptious mix of dark chocolate, crunchy biscuits and nuts, topped with a sprinkling of colourful berries.
+They are simply a scrumptious mix of dark chocolate and crunchy biscuits (cookies), topped with a sprinkling of colourful berries.

 I used freeze-dried strawberries, but raspberries would work well too.
 In one batch, I added some strawberries into the centre, but Lil’ L and I agreed that we preferred the batch where the strawberries were sprinkled on top only.

-For the crunchy centre, I used some chopped raw almonds and Doves wholewheat digestive biscuits, which have great flavour and are dairy-free.
+For the crunchy centre, I used some Doves wholewheat digestive biscuits, which have great flavour and are dairy-free.